 It has been the most extraordinary traveling experience, and a wonderful way to discover and travel in a new country.
 Normally we would prefer housesitting as our affordable way to travel!
 However, this prize was a paid for holiday, taking us all the way to Melbourne, and afforded us the time and opportunity to discover a range of travel options including pushing on to Sydney.

-Traveling Australia for the first time!
+Traveling Australia for the first time was a dream!

-Traveling Australia: Australian Open at Melbourne Park
+Visiting Melbourne: The Open at Melbourne Park

 For hard core tennis fans like us the opportunity to attend a major event like the Australian Open was a major coup.
 The first leg of our trip was the Kia prize which included a hotel stay at the Grand Hyatt in the centre of Melbourne and tickets to the Australian Open men’s semi-final.

 We were also offered a tennis clinic at the Melbourne Park where the tennis was actually played, David volunteered to join Sam Stossar and Mark Philippoussis on court for a competitive knock up in the tennis clinic!
 What a result for traveling Australia for the first time!